 Senior Research Specialist, Alan M. Voorhees Transportation Center

 Stephanie DiPetrillo brings a distinctive set of experiences to the center, including a background in historic preservation, architecture, urban design, and planning.
 Her research interests include the connections between transportation and land use and ways to promote the use of public and community transportation through improvements in the built environment and through transit-oriented development.
 Increasingly her work has examined the ways to improve access to transit by all users, including people with disabilities.
 She has taught at Hofstra University, Rutgers University, and the New Jersey Institute of Technology (NJIT).
-Ms. DiPetrillo holds a BA degree in Economics and a Master of City and Regional Planning from Rutgers, The State University of New Jersey, as well as a Master of Architecture from NJIT.
+Ms. DiPetrillo holds a BA in Economics and a Master’s in City and Regional Planning from Rutgers, The State University of New Jersey, as well as a Master’s in Architecture from NJIT.

 Research Project Coordinator, Alan M. Voorhees Transportation Center

 Mr. Benman contributes to research on a variety of transportation topics, including enhancement of mobility and access for disadvantaged populations.
 He also provides technical assistance to stakeholders working to advance recommendations of the Together North Jersey regional plan, which calls for transit-oriented and infill development among other smart growth strategies.
 Before joining VTC in 2016, Mr. Benman worked in the supportive housing development field.
 He holds a BA in Political Science from Indiana University, Bloomington and a Master’s degree in City and Regional Planning from Rutgers University.

 Graduate Research Assistant, Alan M. Voorhees Transportation Center